LaVerbenaElectronica/vr/hackaton/FINAL/Readme.md

 Credits of 3d models:
 * Butterfly: https://skfb.ly/oqHt9
-* Desert Plants and Trees: 3D Builder Library
+* Desert Plants and Trees: Unkown.
-* Bench, Fountain: 3D Builder Library
+* Bench, Fountain: Unkown.

 [Click here to enter the virtual world from Desktop](https://laverbenaelectronica.github.io/vr/hackaton/FINAL/LAP06/index.html)
 Scan this QR to enter the virtual world from a Smartphone.